DotNetKoans/DotNetKoans/README.md

 Programming Koans came about because of the most enlightened [Ruby Koans](https://github.com/edgecase/ruby_koans) by [Jim Weirich](https://github.com/jimweirich).
 Jim was a great teacher & programmer whom I had the pleasure of meeting, learning from and playing games with.
 Rest in peace, sir.
 We will continue your effort to bring a love of the craft to anyone willing to learn.

-For a fuller explination of what is going here, see the blog post [Learn C# on Windows, OSX or Linux with the .NET Core Koans](http://iamnotmyself.com/2016/07/22/learn-c-on-windows-osx-or-linux-with-the-net-core-koans-2/)
+For a fuller explanation of what is going here, see the blog post [Learn C# on Windows, OSX or Linux with the .NET Core Koans](http://iamnotmyself.com/2016/07/22/learn-c-on-windows-osx-or-linux-with-the-net-core-koans-2/)